 Hiriwadunna - Experience traditional Sri Lankan village life!

-A visit to Hiriwadunna village offers a glimpse into the relaxed pace of rural life.
-Participate in daily village activities like an oxen cart ride, a catamaran ride, and a walk through the fields.
+A visit to Hiriwadunna offers a glimpse into the relaxed rhythms of village life.
+Participate in activities like an oxen cart ride, a catamaran ride, and a walk through the fields.
 Learn to cook traditional Sri Lankan dishes and enjoy a delicious buffet lunch served in classic Sri Lankan style.
 This is a truly authentic Sri Lankan holiday experience.

-The Hiriwadunna village tour is 30 USD per person, including the buffet lunch and all activities.
+The Hiriwadunna village experience tour costs 30 USD per person, including the buffet lunch and activities.

-Golden Temple of Dambulla - After refreshing at Hiriwadunna Village, head to Dambulla Royal Cave Temple, a sacred pilgrimage site for 22 centuries.
-This cave monastery, with its five sanctuaries, is the largest and best-preserved cave-temple complex in Sri Lanka.
+Golden Temple of Dambulla - After refreshing at Hiriwadunna Village, head to the Dambulla Royal Cave Temple.
+This sacred pilgrimage site has been a place of worship for 22 centuries.
+The cave monastery, with its five sanctuaries, is the largest and best-preserved cave-temple complex in Sri Lanka.

-Caves, whether limestone or rock overhangs, are the most stable spaces on Earth, preserving history over centuries.
-The Dambulla Temples are well-preserved and still in use today after nearly two thousand years, making it the best-preserved antiquity you’ll ever visit.
+Caves, whether limestone or rock overhangs, are among the most stable spaces on Earth, preserving history over centuries.
+The Dambulla Temples are well-preserved and still in use after nearly two thousand years, making them the best-preserved antiquity you’ll visit.

 The entrance fee for Dambulla Royal Cave Temple is 5 USD per person.